Upcoming Events - May 2010

 Syttende Mai

-Syttende Mai is Norway’s Independence Day, I always thought.
+Syttende Mai on May 17 is Norway’s Independence Day, I always thought.
 Did you, too?

 In 872 AD, Harold the Fairhaired became Norway’s first king when he united most of the feuding states.
 The union did not survive him and feuding returned.